yoshidayasutaka/mcp/README.md

 11. Once the custom prompt is pasted in, click **Done** to return to the chat interface.

 12. Now you can begin asking questions and testing out the functionality of your installed AWS MCP Servers.
 The default option in the chat interface is is `Plan` which will provide the output for you to take manual action on (e.g. providing you a sample configuration that you copy and paste into a file).
 However, you can optionally toggle this to `Act` which will allow Cline to act on your behalf (e.g. searching for content using a web browser, cloning a repository, executing code, etc).
-You can optionally toggle on the “Auto-approve” section to avoid having to click to approve the suggestions, however we recommend leaving this off during testing, especially if you have the Act toggle selected.
+You can optionally toggle on the "Auto-approve" section to avoid having to click to approve the suggestions, however we recommend leaving this off during testing, especially if you have the Act toggle selected.

 **Note:** For the best results, please prompt Cline to use the desired AWS MCP Server you wish to use.
 For example, `Using the Terraform MCP Server, do...`
 </details>